Contact Us

 Lake Titicaca Tour Travel Guide

 Lake Titicaca, the cradle of Incan civilization and the origin of the Inca Empire, is the largest lake on the South American continent, straddling the border between Peru and Bolivia.
-Lake Titicaca is the highest navigable lake in the world at an astounding 12,500 feet of elevation, making it higher than Mount Fuji in Japan.
-Lake Titicaca is too cold for swimming, but this alpine body of water does offer gorgeous views of the Andes, boating trips to islands made of reeds, and an intimate look into the Indigenous cultures that have called the Titicaca home for hundreds of years.
-Also the Lake Titicaca is home to the famous floating island called UROS.
+The lake is the highest navigable lake in the world at an astounding 12,500 feet of elevation, making it higher than Mount Fuji in Japan.
+It is too cold for swimming, but this alpine body of water does offer gorgeous views of the Andes.
+Take a trip to islands made of reeds and get an intimate look into the Indigenous cultures that have called the Titicaca home for hundreds of years.
+Also, Lake Titicaca is home to the famous floating island called UROS.

 World’s highest navigable lake

-Lake Titicaca is the world’s highest navigable lake and the center of a region where thousands of subsistence farmers eke out a living fishing in its icy waters, growing potatoes in the rocky land at its edge, or herding llama and alpaca at altitudes that leave Europeans and North Americans gasping for air.
-It is also where traces of the rich pre-Hispanic past still stubbornly cling, resisting in past centuries the Spanish conquistadors’ aggressive campaign to erase Inca and pre-Inca cultures and, in recent times, the lure of modernization.
+Lake Titicaca is the world’s highest navigable lake and the center of a region where thousands of subsistence farmers make a living fishing in its icy waters, growing potatoes in the rocky land at its edge.
+Herding llama and alpaca at altitudes that leave Europeans and North Americans gasping for air.
+It is also where traces of the rich pre-Hispanic past still stubbornly cling, resisting in the past centuries the Spanish conquistadors’ aggressive campaign to erase Inca and pre-Inca cultures.

 Birthplace of the Incas